 Tungsten alloy counterweights (tungsten counterbalances, tungsten balance weights) are made from tungsten heavy alloy.
 They help to reduce the loads that parts are exposed to and consequently increase their service life, which are crucial components in many different applications.

 Tungsten alloy counterweight has a long history.
-China has entered the heyday of bronze casting in about 1700~ 1000 BC, and the technology has reached a very high level.
+China entered the heyday of bronze casting in about 1700~ 1000 BC, and the technology reached a very high level.
 Europe also began to produce counterweights around the eighth century.

 For example, Germany, France, and other countries laid a lot of cast iron pipes to supply drinking water to residents in the 15th to 17th centuries.
 After the industrial revolution in the 18th century, the steam engine, textile machine, railway, and other industries arose and casting entered a new period of service for large industries.

 Tungsten alloy counterweights are heavyweights that add weight to maintain balance.
-The development trend of counterweight products in automobile wheel hub requires casting to have better comprehensive performance, higher precision, less margin, and smoother surface.
+The development trend of counterweight products in automobile wheel hubs requires casting to have better comprehensive performance, higher precision, less margin, and smoother surface.
 To meet these requirements, new heavy tungsten alloys will be developed and new smelting processes and equipment will appear accordingly.

 It’s not always possible to distribute 100% of the weight evenly when a car tire is mounted on a rim.
 A balancing machine was used to test the balance of the rim under moving conditions, and tungsten alloy blocks were used to balance the unbalanced points to ensure the smooth running of the tire and avoid jitter.
-However, the current rim is complicated to install with weight blocks, and the weight adjustment is not convenient.
+However, the current rim is complicated to install with eight blocks, and the weight adjustment is not convenient.

-There is a kind of automobile tire counterweights which is easy to install and easy to adjust.
+There is a kind of automobile tire counterweight that is easy to install and easy to adjust.
 A sub buckle and a connecting rod are arranged on the back of the tungsten alloy counterweights, and a female buckle and a groove are arranged on the rubber magnetic strip.

 The tungsten alloy counterweight is the key link to ensure flight safety.
 The agency looked at global incidents of insecurity related to loading balancing between 1970 and 2005 and found 82 well-documented incidents related to load balancing over a 35-year period.
 The worldwide accident rate related to loading balancing continues to rise slowly, while the global flight accident rate has decreased by nearly 50% in the past 35 years.